 The Pata Yamaha rider ended the season in sixth place in the WorldSBK Championship standings with 248 points.

-The former British Superbike Champion is also a three-time winner of the prestigious Suzuka 8 Hour endurance race, having taken consecutive victories for Yamaha in 2016, 2017 and 2018.
+The former British Superbike Champion is also a three-time winner of the prestigious Suzuka 8 Hour endurance race, having taken consecutive victories for Yamaha in 2016, 2017 and 2018, as well as placing 2nd in 2019.